openhab/org.openhab.binding.zwave/doc/ameta/hazw5sabc_0_0.md

 ### Parameter 15: PIR Trigger Correspondence Action

 PIR Trigger Correspondence Action
-Ability to reverse the Basic Set behavior for devices associated in group 2.

-0 = Turn the associated device ON when motion is tripped, and OFF when motion stops.

-1 = Turn the associated device OFF when motion is tripped, and ON when motion stops.
+<p&gtAbility to reverse the Basic Set behavior for devices associated in group 2.</p&gt <p&gt0 = Turn the associated device ON when motion is tripped, and OFF when motion stops.</p&gt <p&gt1 = Turn the associated device OFF when motion is tripped, and ON when motion stops.</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.